 ● We avoid disastrous mistakes that can be hard to overcome

 ● Our good decisions compound and add up overtime

 How do you become a better financial decision maker?
-Here are three tips that can make you a better decision maker today that will help you sleep at night.
+Here are 3 simple money tips that can make you a better decision maker today that will help you sleep at night.

 Harvard University Professor Dr. Edward Banfield had a goal.
 He wanted to learn why some families become financially successful while others struggle to make ends meet.

 His original theory was that the answer would have to do with family background, education, IQ, or relationships.

 What he discovered was that the primary reason for success was a certain mindset.
 A mindset he called a long time perspective.